Rise of the Guardians: Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 74% based on 160 reviews, with an average rating of 6.60/10.
+Rise of the Guardians received mixed reviews upon release.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 75% based on 160 reviews, with an average rating of 6.6/10.
 The website's critical consensus reads: "A sort of Avengers for the elementary school set, Rise of the Guardians is wonderfully animated and briskly paced, but it's only so-so in the storytelling department."
 Metacritic, which assigns a rating out of 100 top reviews from mainstream critics, calculated a score of 58 based on 37 reviews, which indicates "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an excellent grade of "A" on an A+ to F scale.

 Carrie Rickey of The Philadelphia Inquirer gave the film three and a half stars out of four and found that the film's characters have "a primal familiarity, as though they were developed by a tag team of Maurice Sendak and Walt Disney."
 Olly Richards of Empire wrote, "It's gorgeously designed, deftly written and frequently laugh-out-loud funny.
 For child or adult, this is a fantasy to get lost in."
 The Washington Post's Michael O'Sullivan also gave the film a positive review and said, "Thoughts become things.
 That's the message of Rise of the Guardians, a charming if slightly dark and cobwebbed animated feature about how believing in something makes it real, or real enough."
 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote in his review, "There's an audience for this film.
 It's not me.
 I gather younger children will like the breakneck action, the magical ability to fly and the young hero who has tired of only being a name."
 Though he did say, "Their parents and older siblings may find the 89-minute running time quite long enough."

 Todd McCarthy of The Hollywood Reporter called the film "a lively but derivative 3D storybook spree for some unlikely action heroes."
 Conversely, Justin Chang in Variety said, "Even tots may emerge feeling slightly browbeaten by this colorful, strenuous and hyperactive fantasy, which has moments of charm and beauty but often resembles an exploding toy factory rather than a work of honest enchantment."
 Joe Morgenstern of The Wall Street Journal found that the film "lacks a resonant center," and that the script, "seems to have been written by committee, with members lobbying for each major character, and the action, set in vast environments all over the map, spreads itself so thin that a surfeit of motion vitiates emotion."